APPLIES TO: SDK v4

 The bot receives the activity with the token and is able to use it to make calls against the MS Graph API.

 Securing the sign-in URL

 An important consideration when the Bot Framework facilitates a user login is how to secure the sign-in URL.
 When a user is presented with a sign-in URL, this URL is associated with a specific conversation ID and user ID for that bot.
-This URL should not be shared, as it would cause the wrong sign-in to occur for a particular bot conversation.
-To mitigate security attacks regarding sharing the sign-in URL, it is necessary to ensure that the machine and person who clicks on the sign-in URL is the person who owns the conversation window.
+Don't share this URL—it would cause the wrong sign-in to occur for a particular bot conversation.
+To mitigate security attacks that use a shared sign-in URL, ensure that the machine and person who clicks on the sign-in URL is the person who owns the conversation window.

 Please, keep in mind these important Security considerations.
 You can find additional information in this blog post: Using WebChat with Azure Bot Service Authentication.